cazzlewazzle89/FANGORN/README.md

 - 50 threads for VSEARCH clustering
 - 20 threads for identifying rRNA genes in genomes without accompanying annotation using Barrnap

-These settings, along with Vsearch clustering identity (default: 99.9%) and output directory (default: `./Fangorn_GTDB/` or `./Fangorn_RefSeq/`) can be changed by editing the relevant values in lines 2-7 of the script.
+These settings, along with VSEARCH clustering identity (default: 99.9%) and output directory (default: `./Fangorn_GTDB/` or `./Fangorn_RefSeq/`) can be changed by editing the relevant values in lines 2-7 of the script.

-Both scripts mentioned above will do the majority of the work but will use the R scripts to identify potential RRN operons and perform quality checking (the details of this QC can be found in the FANGRON publication) and join RRN operon identifiers to the source genome taxonomy.
+Both scripts mentioned above will do the majority of the work but will use the R scripts to identify potential _rrn_ operons and perform quality checking (the details of this QC can be found in the FANGRON publication) and join _rrn_ operon identifiers to the source genome taxonomy.
 R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.